 Lady Gray Legacy Scholarship

 This scholarship is awarded to students who have a mobility disability and, at the time of application, receive services from Buck’s Accessibility Office.
-Applicants must have distinguished themselves by proving their motivation for self-improvement and/or personal growth.
+Applicants must have distinguished themselves by proving their motivation for self-improvement and/or personal growth by describing their motives in a short essay.

 Lady Gray 1990-2001